GochoMugo/json-concat/README.md

 ## Use Cases

 In most cases, while building an Express app, you will end up using [jade][jade] as your view engine.
 Jade allows you to pass a javascript object, which may be JSON, for external variables.
-Instead of writing all your variables in one file, you may distribute the variables across folders and concatenate them later into one file.
+Instead of writing all your variables in one file, you may distribute the variables across directories and concatenate them later into one file.
 Eventually passing it to the jade engine.

 ## Tests and Performance

 [![Build Status](https://travis-ci.org/GochoMugo/json-concat.svg?branch=master)][ci] [![Coverage Status](https://coveralls.io/repos/GochoMugo/json-concat/badge.svg)](https://coveralls.io/r/GochoMugo/json-concat)

 To see the tests run on each commit, go to the [project's Travis page][ci].
 If interested in the algorithms used, please read the notes at the beginning of [src/json-concat.coffee][main_file].

 ## TODO

-- [X] Include tests (v0.0.0)
+- [x] Include tests (v0.0.0)
 - [ ] Allow Synchronous Execution: be called as a function with splats

 ```js